vmware-archive/foundation-metrics/metrics/README.md

 Rest endpoint to gather the metrics from cloud controller and Ops Metrics

-- Create a cf service account user, using cf cli
+- Create a cf service account user
 - Assign the `cloud_controller.admin` privileges to the service account user, using the uaac cli
 - Use the following manifest, and update the values accordingly